pinkcrab/queue

 Out of the box Perique Queue uses the Action Scheduler to run the queue.
 This is the recommended way to use the queue, as it is the most reliable and performant.
 Nothing further is required during setup to use the Action Scheduler.

-If the site has WooCommerce or any other plugin which includes the Action Scheduler, this will be used instead of the Perique Queue version and no changes are required.
+If the site has WooCommerce or any other plugin which includes the Action Scheduler, Action Scheduler's own internal version-selection picks the highest-version copy registered, so no changes are required on the consumer side.

 For more details on setting up the module or creating custom drivers, please see the Module Docs for more details.